Willie Mays: New York Mets (1972–1973)

 On August 17, 1973, Mays hit his final (660th) home run against the Reds' Don Gullett.
 Having considered retirement all year, Mays finally told the Mets officially on September 9 that 1973 would be his last season.
 He made the announcement to the public on September 20.
 "I thought I'd be crying by now," he told reporters and Mets' executives at a press conference that day, "but I see so many people here who are my friends, I can't...Baseball and me, we had what you might call a love affair."
 Five days later, the Mets honored him on Willie Mays Night, proclaimed by New York City mayor John Lindsay, where he thanked the New York fans and said goodbye to baseball.
-In 66 games, Mays batted a career-low .211 with six home runs.
+In 66 games, Mays batted a career-low .211 with six home runs and 25 RBI.

-Against the Reds in the NLCS, Mays helped restore order in Game 3 after Mets fans began throwing trash at Pete Rose following a brawl Rose and Bud Harrelson had started.
-Game 5 was the only one Mays played; he had a pinch-hit RBI single as the Mets won 7–2, clinching a trip to the 1973 World Series against the Oakland Athletics.
+Against the Reds in the NLCS, Mays helped restore order in Game 3 after Mets fans began throwing trash at Pete Rose following a brawl Rose had started with Bud Harrelson.
+Game 5 was the only one Mays played; he had a pinch-hit RBI single as the Mets won 7–2, clinching a trip to the 1973 World Series against the Oakland Athletics, October 13–21.
 A shoulder injury to Rusty Staub prompted the Mets to shift Don Hahn to right field and start Mays in center at the start of the Series.
 He stumbled four times in the first two games, including a fielding error in Game 2 that allowed the Athletics to tie the game and force extra innings.
 Mays's last hit came later in the same game, an RBI single against Rollie Fingers that snapped a 7–7 tie in the 12th inning of a 10–7 victory.
-His final at bat came in Game 3, where he pinch-hit for Tug McGraw and grounded into a force play.
-The Mets lost the series in seven games.
+The final game of his career was Game 3, on October 16, 1973, in which he pinch-hit for Tug McGraw in the 10th inning of a tied game and grounded into a force play in his final major league at-bat.
+The Mets went on to lose the game in 11 innings and ultimately lost the series in seven games.